shivshankardayal/full-website/books/c/source/basics.rst

 deduce your intent by reading code.
 They are not intelligent.
 You make a mistake and it will refuse to listen to you no matter what you do.
 Therefore, it is very essential to understand these rules very clearly and correctly.

+Note that C language is governed by ISO specification **ISO/IEC 9899:2011**.
+As much as I would like to refer to specification there are financial reasons why I will not because it is expensive and I do not expect all of readers to buy this.
+Thus I would use n1570.pdf mentioned in previous chapter.
+Sections of this document will be referred like :math:`\S(\text{iso.section number})`.

 .. index::
    single: character sets